 The third question is how terrorists justify their activities.
 If membership of organisations and participation in actions are deliberate choices, and violence is seen in principle as wrong (Most terrorists criticise their opponent’s use of illegitimate violence.), political violence requires some sort of justification.
 The most frequent element in such explanations is that violence is necessary because there is no other way out.
 This can be because all other methods have been tried (for example Elisée Reclus), or because the problem is so acute that one cannot wait for a peaceful political solution (for example Menachem Begin).
-The use of terror is often justified as a response to the other side’s use of terror, and therefore as proportional use of power (for example Arafat).
+The use of terror is often justified as a response to the other side’s use of terror, and therefore as proportional use of power (for example Yasser Arafat).
 In addition, many groups really do expect that armed struggle will succeed, pointing out for example the establishment of Ireland in 1921, Israel in 1948, Cyprus in 1960 and Algeria in 1962.
 Terrorism is also inexpensive in comparison with other forms of rebellion and armed confrontation, and can give great propaganda benefits even though it does not lead to political victory in the short term.
 Finally, some

 (Page 262)

-terrorists maintain that violence against randomly selected civilians can be morally justified: Émile Henry said during the trial in 1894 that ‘ innocent,’ and Breivik said of his killings that ‘It would be immoral to do nothing about the danger the whole of Europe is facing.’
+terrorists maintain that violence against randomly selected civilians can be morally justified: Émile Henry said during the trial in 1894 that ‘there are no innocents,’ and Breivik said of his killings that ‘It would be immoral to do nothing about the danger the whole of Europe is facing.’

 The answers to these three questions vary not only between groups but also within groups.
 It is well known from sociology and political science that organisations consist of different types of people with different motivations.
 An example is Anthony Down’s 1967 study of bureaucracy which challenged the myth that all bureaucrats want the biggest possible bureaucracy, and pointed out that organisations are made up of a mixture of egoists, climbers and loyalists.42 Likewise, most large terrorist groups consist of a mixture of extremists fully dedicated to armed struggle; ideological members dedicated to the organisation’s political aims who see terrorism as a useful strategy; pragmatists who are willing to consider other strategies or sometimes accept compromises in line with the organisation’s target; and many members who have joined for different reasons but who have not committed themselves either to the ideology or to terrorism as the only strategy.43 The British researcher and UN Adviser Tom Parker describes the first type as ‘the terrorist prototype,’ an almost mystical being who gives up his personal identity and self-interest and commits himself wholly to the struggle.
-This model can be traced back to the writings of , but has been revived many times in the form of leaders so diverse as Michael Collins, Nelson Mandela, Menachem Begin and Osama bin Laden.44 It was precisely their fame as fearless leaders which enabled Collins and Mandela – who in reality were extremely pragmatic – to negotiate compromises with the British and the South African Governments.
+This model can be traced back to the writings of Sergey Nechaev, but has been revived many times in the form of leaders so diverse as Michael Collins, Nelson Mandela, Menachem Begin and Osama bin Laden.44 It was precisely their fame as fearless leaders which enabled Collins and Mandela – who in reality were extremely pragmatic – to negotiate compromises with the British and the South African Governments.
 It is well known that terrorist organisations are divided over strategic questions because different members have different opinions about the role armed struggle plays in their organisation and its identity.
-This phenomenon can be seen from IRA, ALN and Irgun in the struggle against imperialism to ETA, PIRA and Al-Qada in more modern times.
+This phenomenon can be seen from IRA, ALN and Irgun in the struggle against imperialism to ETA, PIRA and Al-Qaeda in more modern times.
 A less well-known point is that this is also important for the fight against terrorism: Even the most radical and uncompromising terrorist group may have members who could be tempted away from terrorism.

 (Page 263)